AhmetZamanis/UsedCarKicksClassification/Report.md

 sample_weight_train = np.where(y_train == 1, class_weight[1], class_weight[0])
 sample_weight_test = np.where(y_test == 1, class_weight[1], class_weight[0])
 ```

+We’ll use a dummy classifier as our baseline to compare with.
+It will
+always give the target class ratios in the training data as the
+probability predictions.

 ``` python
 # Create dummy classifier which always predicts the prior class probabilities